 - Parents say

 - Kids say

 What's it about?

-Players become protective homeowners in Plants vs. Zombies as they guard themselves against an onslaught of freaky but humorous zombies.
+Players become protective homeowners in PLANTS VS. ZOMBIES FREE as they guard themselves against an onslaught of freaky but humorous zombies.
 Fighting off zombies requires players to make strategic moves with flora.
 They place plants in key locations in their backyard and determine which species are most appropriately used to fight off various zombies.

 Is it any good?

-PLANTS VS. ZOMBIES is not only one of the most original apps of recent years, but also one of the most addictively fun.
+This classic continues to be addictively fun.
 The concept of defending your home against an army of the undead by gardening is in itself gloriously unique.
 Many of the "weapons" you'll grow are fun puns, like "cherry bombs," "pea shooters," and "squash" -- which squashes the zombies.
 The monsters can be quite funny, too -- a dolphin-riding zombie can attack via the pool; a Michael Jackson-ish zombie can call up an army of back-up dancers.
-It's not just the humor, though, that makes Plants vs. Zombies so good -- it's the fantastic strategy aspect.
+It's not just the humor, though, that makes Plants vs. Zombies FREE so good -- it's the fantastic strategy aspect.
 The action happens in suspense-laden real time, and exactly when and where you decide to plant specific seeds will determine whether you beat the zombies or lose your delicious brains.

-Try playing a strategic board game, like Stratego, to demonstrate how strategy skills that kids learn in Plants vs. Zombies can translate to other situations.
+Try playing a strategic board game to demonstrate how strategy skills that kids learn in Plants vs. Zombies FREE can translate to other situations.

 Discuss how learning to plan and conserve resources will be useful to kids in real life -- even though they're unlikely to face a zombie invasion.